rapid7/insightconnect-plugins/plugins/aws_ec2/help.md

 # Version History

+* 1.2.1 - Updated Connection and Actions to use related AWS Client in SDK
 * 1.2.0 - Updated Connect and Action inputs to include Role ARN and External ID to provide support for AWS Assume Role functionality at both an Action and a Connection level
 * 1.1.0 - Update plugin runtime to InsightConnect
 * 1.0.1 - New spec and help.md format for the Extension Library